The information architecture of libraries: Library of Congress Classification

 Post-study question results

-In Part 1, my post-study questionnaire revealed that 47.1% of participants in that study last visited a library over a year ago and Part 2 told a similar story.
-Once again the largest group of participants were the ones that hadn’t visited a library in more than a year and that number came in at 44%.
-In Part 1, I failed to ask my participants to explain why that was the case and Part 2 gave me a second chance to explore that.
-Answering the question of “If it's been more than 6 months since your last library visit, can you tell me more about why that is?” was not compulsory but I still managed to get a pretty good turn out with 34 participants responding.
+The largest group of participants were the ones that hadn’t visited a library in more than a year and that number came in at 44%.
+Answering the question of “If it’s been more than 6 months since your last library visit, can you tell me more about why that is?” was not compulsory but I still managed to get a pretty good turnout with 34 participants responding.
 The responses were mixed and provided some insight into how they use the library and how they view its service offering:

 - 9 participants said they didn’t need the library because they have internet access at home/work/on their phones.